tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Note: Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy."

-The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome Class (5 min)

 Open the lesson slides and welcome students to the first day of deep learning!
-Indicate that today's class will begin with an introduction to the basic unit of neural networks before moving on to constructing simple neural nets.
+Indicate that today's class will begin with an introduction to the basic unit of neural networks, before moving on to constructing simple neural nets.

-As an ice-breaking activity, open the class by asking the following questions to students:
+As an icebreaker activity, open the class with an interactive Q&A with the class, calling on a different students to provide answers:

 * What do you think a neural network is?